Kaccana-Bhikkhu/kaccana-bhikkhu.github.io/documentation/aboutSources/04_Overview.md

 The website does not yet enable the user to easily search the body text of excerpts.
 Two workarounds for this significant limitation exist:

 1. Use the browser’s built-in search feature (usually Ctrl+F or Cmd+F).
 Because too many audio players on one page bog down the web browser, pages listing more than 100 excerpts are split into subpages which must be searched separately.
-Alternatively one can select “All/searchable” to search all excerpts and then follow the “playable” links to listen to the excerpt.
+To work around this, go to the [All excerpts searchable page](../AllExcerpts-all.html), search the list of excerpts, and follow the “<i class="fa fa-long-arrow-left"></i> Playable” links to listen to the excerpts.

 2. Use Google or other external engines to search the archive by asking them to restrict searches to the events directory.
 I haven’t yet tested this.